flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_

-The benchmark model and the solution model will be evaluated using:
+The benchmark model and the solution model will be evaluated using F1-score.

-a.
-F1-Score